1. Help Center

 He then writes out four complex equations that we don't even know how to type on a keyboard.
 Take a look for yourself with this helpful article.

-Needless to say, nobody without a Ph.D. in chemistry would be doing this by hand...especially not every time they visit a swimming pool to adjust its chemistry.
+Needless to say, without a Ph.D. in chemistry, good luck doing these equations by hand.
+It's not practical, especially every time you visit a swimming pool and adjust its chemistry.

-Thankfully, the equation was simplified in 1965 by Carrier, based on a paper written in 1964 by Van Waters & Rogers, called:
+Thankfully, the equation was simplified in 1965 by Carrier, based on a paper written in 1964 by Van Waters & Rogers:

 • Van Waters & Rogers.
 (1964).
 Scale Formation and pH Control in Swimming Pools.
 Technical Information Bulletin, FK 41464.